tapan31/Quizhive/README.md

 - **Restart Functionality**:
   - Start a new quiz at any time with the Restart button.

+- **Quiz History:**
+  - Keep track of your past quizzes with the quiz history feature.
+View detailed statistics, including your score percentage, number of questions attempted, time taken, and the date of completion.
+Accessible from the main menu, this feature helps users review their performance and progress over time.

 - **Dynamic Theming**:
   - Toggle between light and dark themes based on your preference or system settings.